gavi210/SMaE_Exercise/Code/README.md

 ## PMD
-As suggested in the project specification, the [PMD](https://pmd.github.io) tool is used to discover faults in the code.
+As suggested in the project specification, the [PMD](https://pmd.github.io) tool is used to discover defects in the code.
 When running the PMD tool, the following set of predefined code quality dimensions are taken into account:
 - bestpractices
 - codestyle